liamhays/imac-bridge/README.md

 Now, go to a TLS 1.2 site like <https://old.reddit.com> and see if Classilla can load it.

+# Security
+All the data sent between the Pi and the Mac is unencrypted.
+In addition, the Pi has no kind of firewall, and `carl` and `micro_inetd` are likely vulnerable programs.
+Don't setup a bridge Pi on an unsecure network, and know what devices are on the network before you start using the bridge.

 # Credits
 The bridge is configured using info from